Frequently Asked Questions

 What type of career help is available?

-The MFin program has on staff two dedicated placement officers who provide extensive career advice, help locate job opportunities, prepare you one-on-one for job interviews and help you negotiate job offers.
+The MFin program has a dedicated placement officer and administrative support to provide extensive career advice, help locate job opportunities, prepare you one-on-one for job interviews and help you negotiate job offers.
+The program also works very closely with Princeton University's Career Services department, which offers tailored services and workshops for graduate students.
 The strong connections we have established with our Advisory Council, Corporate Affiliates and other industry contacts are very helpful at placement time: our placement record speaks for itself.

-In addition, we organize in September for every incoming class a three-day "boot camp" with industry professionals where various career issues are reviewed and help is provided (including resume-writing, one-on-one videotaped interview sessions, etc.)
+In addition, we organize in September for every incoming class a three-day "boot camp" with industry professionals where various career issues are reviewed and help is provided (including resume-writing, one-on-one videotaped interview sessions, etc.), in addition to an ongoing industry speaker series, job shadowing visits and career-related workshops.

 How about Summer internships?

 Students completing the program in two years are required to complete a Summer internship at the end of their first year, unless they are returning to a previous employer such as a central bank or ministry of finance, in which case there is the flexibility to do research or work on a project for their employer.
 This requirement will be satisfied in most cases by being an intern at a financial institution or, in some limited cases, by being a research assistant for a research project supervised by a faculty member.
-In all cases, students are paid, with compensation for a three-month Summer internship at a financial institution being in the $15,000 to $20,000 range.
+In all cases, students are paid, with compensation for a three-month Summer internship at a financial institution typically in the $15,000 to $20,000 range in large cities such as New York City.

 As discussed above, the MFin program provides extensive assistance to help locate suitable internships.